Snactiv: Here's What Happened After Shark Tank

 The featured product was Snactiv, a handy little device intending to revolutionize the world of snacking.
 As the two pitcher/owners explained, they were taking snacking to the next level by creating the snack tool of the future.

 That tool is a miniature quasi-spinoff from traditional chopsticks, but it's smaller and slides over a person's pointer and middle fingers, resting on top.
-It allows users to pick up messy snacks without staining their clothes, fingers, keyboards, or gaming controllers.
+It allows users to pick up messy or greasy snacks like popcorn without staining their clothes, fingers, keyboards, or gaming controllers.
 The person can continue working or gaming as though they had an extra pair of (clean) fingers while also being more hygienic, productive, and looking super cool, according to Cho and Choi.

 Hart gleefully proclaimed, "Instantly, I just got happy."
 And the investor games began.